MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-storage-iops.md

 Consider the impact of throttling on your workload.
 If potential performance degradation due to throttling is a concern, autoscale IOPS can dynamically handle workload spikes to minimize the risk of throttling and help maintain performance at an optimal level.

 Ultimately, the decision between autoscale and pre-provisioned IOPS depends on your specific workload requirements and performance expectations.
-Analyze your workload patterns, evaluate the cost implications, and consider the potential impact of throttling to make an informed choice that aligns with your priorities.
+Analyze your workload patterns, evaluate the cost implications, and consider the potential impact of throttling to make a choice that aligns with your priorities.

-By considering the specific characteristics of your database workload, such as traffic fluctuations, query patterns, and performance requirements, you can make an informed decision regarding the choice between autoscale and pre-provisioned IOPS.

 | Workload considerations | Pre-provisioned IOPS | Autoscale IOPS |
 |---|---|---|